-This course consists of both a theory and clinical component that focus on the knowledge, skills, and attitudes required to function in the appropriate role of the practical nurse in a family health clinic or similar environment.
+This course consists of both theory and clinical components that focus on the knowledge, skills, and attitudes required to function in the appropriate role of the practical nurse in a family health clinic or similar environment.
 Emphasis is placed on reproduction as well as growth and development.
 The theoretical basis for complementary and alternative medicine, in conjunction with specific pharmacologic therapies for these clients will be introduced.
 Students are required to apply all previously introduced concepts.
 The student must achieve proficiency in a variety of nursing skills and attitudes, inclusive of psychomotor skills and affective interactions in the clinical setting, in order to successfully complete this course.

-Prerequisite: Practical Nursing II Pre- or co-requisite: Psychosocial Nursing
+Prerequisite: PRN 1417 Practical Nursing II Pre- or co-requisite: PRN 1555 Psychosocial